What Does 6-Figures Really Mean?

 The Myth of a Six Figure Salary

-As we come down from billionaire land and enter back into reality for pretty much everyone on Earth, many in the workforce consider a six figure salary to be the absolute pinnacle of their earning potential, and they might be right.
+As we come down from billionaire land and enter back into reality for pretty much everyone on Earth, many in the workforce consider a six figure salary to be the absolute pinnacle of their earning potential in their career path, and they might be right.

 The Unaffordable American Dream